GreatAttractor/libskry/README.md

 Under MSYS2 (Windows), first install Git and Yasm: `pacman -S git yasm`, and pass an additional parameter to `./configure`: `--prefix=$MSYSTEM_PREFIX`.

+#### Ubuntu and *libav*

+On Ubuntu the following packages are needed: `ffmpeg libavcodec-dev libavformat-dev libavutil-dev`.

+In case of Ubuntu 16.04, versions provided by default are too old.
+Add the following repository before installing the packages:

+    sudo add-apt-repository ppa:jonathonf/ffmpeg-3
+    sudo apt update

 ----------------------------------------
 ## 3. Input/output formats support